Picovoice/speech-to-text-benchmark/README.md

 ### Picovoice Cheetah

-[Cheetah](https://github.com/Picovoice/cheetah) is a speech-to-text engine developed using [Picovoice's](http://picovoice.ai/) proprietary deep learning technology.
-It works offline and is supported on a growing number of mobile/embedded platforms including Android, iOS, and Raspberry Pi.
+[Cheetah](https://github.com/Picovoice/cheetah) is a streaming speech-to-text engine developed using [Picovoice's](http://picovoice.ai/) proprietary deep learning technology.
+It works offline and is supported on a growing number of platforms including Android, iOS, and Raspberry Pi.

+### Picovoice Leopard

+[Leopard](https://github.com/Picovoice/leopard) is a speech-to-text engine developed using [Picovoice's](http://picovoice.ai/) proprietary deep learning technology.
+It works offline and is supported on a growing number of platforms including Android, iOS, and Raspberry Pi.

 ## Usage